jasper-zanjani/notes/win/pwsh.md

 Get-ADUser "Marty McFly" | Select-Object Name
 ```
 ##### Add-DistributionGroupMember
-[Add-DistributionGroupMember -Identity]: #Add-DistributionGroupMember '```&#10;PS C:\> Add-DistributionGroupMember -IdentityIdentity&#10;```&#10;Specifies the group that you want to modify.
+[Add-DistributionGroupMember -Identity]: #Add-DistributionGroupMember '```&#10;[PS] Add-DistributionGroupMember -IdentityIdentity&#10;```&#10;Specifies the group that you want to modify.
 You can use any value that uniquely identifies the group (including Name, Alias, Distinguished name, Canonical name, Email address, or GUID).'
-[Add-DistributionGroupMember -Member]: #Add-DistributionGroupMember '```&#10;PS C:\> Add-DistributionGroupMember -MemberMember&#10;```&#10;Specifies the recipient that you want to add to the group.
+[Add-DistributionGroupMember -Member]: #Add-DistributionGroupMember '```&#10;[PS] Add-DistributionGroupMember -MemberMember&#10;```&#10;Specifies the recipient that you want to add to the group.
 A member can be any mail-enabled recipient in your organization.
 You can use any value that uniquely identifies the recipient (including Name, Alias, Distinguished name, Canonical name, Email address, or GUID).'

 [`Identity`][Add-DistributionGroupMember -Identity]
 [`Member`][Add-DistributionGroupMember -Member]